NKI-AI/direct/paper.md

 # Functionality

 DIRECT allows for easy and flexible experimentation.
-The user can define a configuration file with the `.yaml` extension in which all the parameters for training, validation, inference, model, physics, and dataset are specified.
-See [Configuration File](#configuration-file) for an example of a configuration file.
+The user can define a configuration file with the `.yaml` extension to perform any experiments.
+See [Configuration File](#configuration-file) below for an example of a configuration file.
 DIRECT can be employed for training and/or validating models on multiple machines and GPUs as it is integrated with PyTorch's `torch.distributed` module and NVIDIA's cuDNN [@chetlur2014cudnn].
 Besides the already-stored baselines, the user can easily incorporate into DIRECT their own inverse problem solvers.

 ## Configuration File

+In a configuration file it should be specified all the experiment parameters including model parameters, physics parameters, training and validation parameters, dataset parameters, etc. The following is a template example of a configuration file:

 ```yaml
 model:
   model_name: <nn_model_path>